-In effect, reciprocity in relationships also highlights the presence of mutual respect between partners.
-When both partners think of each other as equals, they might even establish a healthy give and take without even realizing it.
+- Presence of mutual respect: In effect, reciprocity in relationships also highlights the presence of mutual respect between partners.
+When both partners think of each other as equals, they might establish a healthy give and take without even realizing it

-When there’s a lack of reciprocity in relationships, it can even highlight bigger problems, like one partner taking the other for granted.
-They may not feel the need to “return the favor” since they believe their partner will stick around regardless.
+- Not letting one feel used or taken for granted: When there’s a lack of reciprocity in relationships, it can even highlight bigger problems, like one partner taking the other for granted.
+They may not feel the need to “return the favor” since they believe their partner will stick around regardless

 Now that you know what it is and how important it is, you’re probably trying to draw parallels.
 Let’s take a look at how you can build on this ever-important fundamental of any dynamic, lest yours falls prey to inconsideration.